Draghi stimulus hints send European stocks higher

 New York

-Large-cap favourites such as Facebook, Apple, Amazon. com and Microsoft rose between 1.5 per cent and 3 per cent, the biggest boost to the Nasdaq.
+Large-cap favourites such as Facebook, Apple, Amazon and Microsoft rose 1.5-3 per cent, the biggest boost to the Nasdaq.

 Only the defensive utilities, real estate and consumer staples sectors were among the decliners. – Additional reporting: Reuters